-Our next step is to help you refine and define your brand positioning.
+The first step is to help you define and your brand positioning in a way that's most useful for naming.
 The more specific and nuanced your positioning is, the more effective the name will be.
 All great names work in concert with the positioning of the business or product they speak for.
 The best positioning finds a way to reinvigorate or change the conversation that an industry has been having with its consumers.

 Our positioning process is predicated on understanding everything about your brand, where it's been and where it's headed.
 The resulting naming process is based on a forward-looking positioning strategy that takes into account your brand, your competition, and your entire sector.

 While it's important to understand what competitors are doing in order to act in a distinctive and powerful way, it's also useful to learn from their mistakes and successes.

 For instance, the company that became Apple needed to distance itself from the cold, unapproachable, complicated imagery created by the other computer companies at the time that had names like IBM, NEC, DEC, ADPAC, Cincom, Dylakor, Input, Integral Systems, Sperry Rand, SAP, PSDI, Syncsort, and Tesseract.

 The new company needed to reverse the entrenched view of computers in order to get people to use them at home.
 They were looking for a name that was unlike the names of traditional computer companies, a name that also supported a brand positioning strategy that was to be perceived as simple, warm, human, approachable and different.

 Of course, once they had a clear positioning platform in place, there were still hundreds of potential names for the new company to consider.
 The process for finding that one perfect name is detailed in the next section.